CubeQuence/CubeQuence/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within CubeQuence, please send an email to Luca Castelnuovo at luca@castelnuovo.xyz.
+If you discover a security vulnerability within this repo, please send an email to Luca Castelnuovo at luca@castelnuovo.xyz.
 All security vulnerabilities will be promptly addressed.

 ### Public PGP Key